OpenLiberty/cloud-hosted-guides/instructions/guide-reactive-service-testing/README.md

 because of differences between your development and production environments.
 While you can create mock objects and custom setups to minimize differences between environments, it is difficult to mimic a production system for an application that uses an external messaging system.
-MicroShed Testing addresses this problem by enabling the testing of applications in the same Docker containers that youâ€™ll use in production.
-As a result, your environment remains the same throughout the applicationâ€™s lifecycle â€“ from development, through testing, and into production.
+MicroShed Testing addresses this problem by enabling the testing of applications in the same Docker containers that you'll use in production.
+As a result, your environment remains the same throughout the application's lifecycle from development, through testing, and into production.
 You can learn more about MicroShed Testing in the [Testing a MicroProfile or Jakarta EE application](https://openliberty.io/guides/microshed-testing.html) guide.